 After 15 years working in the fashion industry, Krebs decided it was time to lead a much needed change.
 The clothes made at Algalife are not just more sustainable in terms of pollution, land, water and energy use.
 They are also designed to nurture the skin of the wearer with the natural compounds produced by seaweed.
 “You really have a wellness product that is allergen-free, chemical-free, pesticide-free, and nourishing for the skin,” Krebs told me.

-Algalife aims to reach mass production by 2020, with the first products focused on home and sportswear.
+Algalife aims to reach mass production this year, with the first products focused on home and sportswear.
 In the future, Krebs envisions being able to customize the specific compounds produced by algae, such as proteins or vitamins.
 “It’s a win-win solution for all stakeholders: manufacturers, workers and customers.”

 Growing clothes from fungi